ukrishnas/LPSharp/CLP/README.md

 __What has been changed?__

-- The repositories had helpful Visual Studio project and solution files going back to version 9.
+- __Visual Studio__ files.
+The repositories had helpful Visual Studio project and solution files going back to version 9.
 We have just retained the latest version.
 Minor edits were made to the project files.
+Win32 build targets were removed from vcxproj files.
-- Win32 build targets were removed.
+- __Clp Aboca__ solver.
+These are Abc* and CoinAbc* files in the Clp repository.
-- Missing #ifdef CLP_HAS_ABC was added in a few places.
+  References to this code is under #ifdef CLP_HAS_ABC.
+Missing #ifdef CLP_HAS_ABC was added in a few places.
+I do not know what it is, but these files were first added in 2012, and was not part of the Clp Visual Studio project file to begin with.
+We removed these files to make the source tree easier to understand.
+If you wish to build Clp with `--enable-aboca`, then you will need to reinstate these files.

 __What has been removed?__